 To illustrate this behavior, let's consider an example.
 When a user visits the '/' route of our website, the page rendered will be src/pages/index.nijor.
 Similarly, accessing the '/about' route will trigger the rendering of src/pages/about.nijor.
 In the event that a route doesn't exist, Nijor will render src/pages/404.nijor.
 This convenient approach streamlines the development process and improves overall efficiency.

-The App.nijor is a very important file inside the src/ directory of a Nijor project.
-This page gets rendered before rendering any route in Nijor.
+The App.nijor is the root component that gets rendered before anything else ; all the other components and pages get rendered inside it.
 Without this page, the Nijor router simply won't work.
 You can render those components in this page which remain same in all the pages, thus preventing the need for rerendering the common components during navigation through different routes.

 The App.nijor file must have the <div n:slot></div> in the App.nijor file.
 The content from the routes (pages from the src/page/ dir) will be rendered inside this special tag.